amitkumar755100/practice-of-code/README.md

 # practice-of-code
-This is my first Git Repository
+This is my first Git Repository.
-Author Amit Kumar
+Author - Amit Kumar